-Failure to follow these safety precautions could result in coil bursting, which could result in death or serious injury.
+Failure to follow instructions could result in coil bursting, which could result in death or serious injury.
 Coils contain refrigerant under pressure.
-When cleaning coils, maintain coil cleaning solution temperature under 150°F to avoid excessive pressure in the coil.
+To avoid excessive pressure in the coil, do not exceed 150°F coil cleaning solution temperature.

 Failure to disconnect power before servicing could result in death or serious injury.

 Disconnect all electric power, including remote disconnects before servicing.
-Follow proper lockout/tagout procedures to ensure the power can not be inadvertently energized.
+Follow proper lockout/ tagout procedures to ensure the power can not be inadvertently energized.
+Verify that no power is present with a voltmeter.

-Hazardous Pressures!
+Hazardous Chemicals!

-Failure to follow all safety instructions could result in death or serious injury.
-Coil cleaning agents can be either acidic or highly alkaline and can burn severely if contact with skin occurs.
+Failure to follow this safety precaution could result in death or serious injury.
+Coil cleaning agents can be either acidic or highly alkaline and can burn severely if contact with skin or eyes occurs.

 Handle chemical carefully and avoid contact with skin.
 ALWAYS wear Personal Protective Equipment (PPE) including goggles or face shield, chemical resistant gloves, boots, apron or suit as required.
 For personal safety refer to the cleaning agent manufacturer's Materials Safety Data Sheet and follow all recommended safe handling practices.